ionreq/realgo/README.md

 Method two works without linux.
 All you need is a shared directory somewhere.
 That can be in your local network at home with a PC and a laptop, say, or over the internet with a dropbox style service.
+Just put the realgo.exe in there and start it from there on both computers.

 Now you only need a way to agree who's black and who's white.
 Have fun!